El inventario de estorbos públicos de Puerto RicoThe public nuisance property inventory of Puerto Rico

 The municipality takes the case to court on your behalf

 The municipality files the expropriation case in court on your behalf.
-The whole process can't take more than one (1) year from when the owner responds (or from default if they don't respond in time).
-Note: if you back out after the case is filed, you're responsible for the costs the municipality has incurred.
+The court case can't take more than one (1) year from when the owner responds (or from default if they don't respond in time) to the resolution on the merits.
+Note: if you back out after the case is filed, you're responsible for everything imposed, including the just compensation, interest, costs, sanctions, and attorney's fees.

 Art.
 4.012(e) · 4.012(f) · Rule 58